stefanoborini/stefanoborini.github.io/_posts/2019-04-26-current-status-of-python-packaging.md

 Sure.
 You want to write some code.
 So you generally follow these steps:

-1. You create an isolated python so that you can work on multiple projects.
+1. You create an isolated python environment that is independent of your system python.
+This way you can work on multiple projects.
    If you don't, the stuff for project A might mess up the stuff from project B.
 2. You want to specify which dependencies you want, but keep into account that there are two ways of doing so:
    **abstract** where you just say what you want in general terms (e.g. numpy) and **concrete**, where you say